 There are vistas within the site and from the site to the two anchoring high points (Mount Keira to the east and Robertson's Lookout to the west of the site).
-These vistas are indicated in green on the following site plan.
+These vistas are indicated in green on the site plan (figure 3.114).